 And, as the New Jersey courts decide cases now and in the future regarding alimony and how to apply the new Alimony Reform Act of 2014, different interpretations of the new law are a given.
 What is certain is that you must provide solid proof to the court that your ex is really cohabiting with a new boyfriend or girlfriend in order to be successful in court.

 Do you have questions about your spousal support agreement?
-If you are paying or receiving alimony and have questions about your rights and obligations, please contact us today to set up your free consultation with one of our experienced and dedicated family law attorneys.
+If you are paying or receiving alimony and have questions about your rights and obligations, please contact us today to set up your initial consultation with one of our experienced and dedicated family law attorneys.

 Types of New Jersey Alimony